-1. For projecting better self-confidence, maintain an assertive posture.
+1. Hold an assertive posture.

-2. Change body language by using power poses.
+2. Embrace power poses.

 When you’re closing a deal:

-When you’re going to give a presentation:
+When giving a presentation:

 3. Watch your hands.

 We all know the power of a good handshake, but your hands can say a lot more than just “hello.”
-They can help enhance your verbal message, invite dialogue and convey respect.
+They can help enhance your verbal message, invite dialogue, and convey respect.

 4. Pay attention to your face.

-One effective way to bond with others quickly is to mirror their gestures, postures, vocal qualities and mannerisms.
+One effective way to bond with others quickly is to mirror their gestures, postures, vocal qualities, and mannerisms.
 These small movements indicate that you’re interested in their company and want to build an understanding and connection with them.

-Pay attention to what triggers those habits so that you can replace them with more productive ones.
-For instance, if you tend to play with your hair, then consider putting it into a bun or combing it away from your face (and out of reach of your fingers).
-If you jingle coins, then make sure you don’t have any in your pockets, or better yet, wear clothes with no pockets.
-If you tend to fidget with pens, make sure you don’t have one in your hand while speaking.
+Pay attention to what triggers those habits so you can replace them with more productive ones.
+For instance, if you play with your hair, consider putting it into a bun or combing it away from your face and out of reach of your fingers.
+If you jingle coins, make sure you don’t have any in your pockets or wear clothes with no pockets.
+If you fidget with pens, make sure you don’t have one in your hand while speaking.
 Instead, try working on hand gestures that can have positive effects on others.